Study of $B_{c}(1P)^{+}$ states in the $B_{c}^{+} \gamma$ mass spectrum: Candidate reconstruction and selection

 The search for $\BcOneP$ states is performed in the decay chain $\BcOneP \to \Bcp\gamma$, with $\Bcp \to \jpsi \pip$ and $\jpsi \to \mu^+ \mu^-$.
 The selection procedure of $\BcToJpsipi$ candidates follows that used in Refs.~\cite{LHCb:2020ayi,LHCb:2019bem} as described below.
 Candidate $\jpsi$ mesons are formed by combining pairs of oppositely charged muons, each required to have $\pt > 550\mevc$, that originate from a common vertex.
 The $\jpsi$ candidates must have a mass within the range $[3040,3140]\mevcc$, which corresponds to approximately six times the $\jpsi$ mass resolution, and are then combined with a charged pion to form the $\Bcp$ candidates.
 The pion must satisfy $\pt > 1000\mevc$ and be inconsistent with originating from any PV.
 The $\Bcp$ candidates are required to have a good-quality vertex fit, a decay time exceeding $0.2\ps$, and a momentum vector aligned with the displacement vector identified by the decay vertex and the associated PV.
 The latter represents the vertex with the smallest impact parameter $\chisqip$, defined as the difference in the vertex-fit $\chi^2$ of a given PV with and without the $\Bcp$ candidate.

-To further suppress combinatorial background, a boosted decision tree (BDT)~\cite{Breiman,AdaBoost} classifier is applied. the decay length, decay time, and vertex-fit $\chisq$ of the $\Bcp$ meson; and the $\chisqip$ values of the muons, pion, $\jpsi$ meson, and $\Bcp$ meson relative to the associated PV.
+To further suppress combinatorial background, a boosted decision tree (BDT)~\cite{Breiman,AdaBoost} classifier is applied.
+The input variables comprise the transverse momentum $\pt$ of the muons, the pion, and the $J/\psi$ meson; the decay length, decay time, and vertex-fit $\chisq$ of the $\Bcp$ meson, as well as the $\chisqip$ values of the muons, the pion, the $\jpsi$ meson, and the $\Bcp$ meson relative to the associated PV.
 The classifier is trained on simulated signal candidates and background candidates from the upper sideband of the $\jpsi\pip$ mass spectrum in data, within the mass range $[6370,6600]\mevcc$.
-The BDT selection working point is optimized to maximize the figure-of-merit $S/\sqrt{S + B}$, where $S$ and $B$ denote the expected signal and background yields, respectively, in the mass window $M(\jpsi\pip)\in[6251,6301]\mevcc$, which corresponds to approximately four times the $\Bcp$ mass resolution.
+The BDT selection working point is optimized to maximize the figure of merit $S/\sqrt{S + B}$, where $S$ and $B$ denote the expected signal and background yields, respectively, in the mass window $M(\jpsi\pip)\in[6251,6301]\mevcc$, which corresponds to approximately four times the $\Bcp$ mass resolution.

 To form the $\BcOneP$ candidates, the selected $\Bcp$ candidates within the mass range $[6240, 6300] \mevcc$ are combined with photons detected by the calorimeter system.
-The majority of photons originate from the decay of neutral pions, \ie $\pi^0 \to \gamma\gamma$.
+The majority of photons originate from the decay of neutral pions, i.e., $\pi^0 \to \gamma\gamma$.
 This background contribution is reduced by discarding photons with a companion photon such that the diphoton mass is within a $\pm 30 \mevcc$ region from the known $\pi^0$ mass~\cite{PDG2024}.
-Further photon selections are implemented to maximize the Punzi figure-of-merit~\cite{Punzi:2003bu}, $S/(5/2 + \sqrt{B})$, for $\BcOneP$ signals in the expected mass region.
+Further photon selections are implemented to maximize the Punzi figure of merit~\cite{Punzi:2003bu}, $S/(5/2 + \sqrt{B})$, for $\BcOneP$ signals in the expected mass region.
 These enforce that photons have transverse energy $E_{\rm T} > 1000 \mev$, $E > 4000 \mev$, and a high probability of being correctly identified, based on the value of a neural-net estimator that combines information from the calorimeter and tracking systems~\cite{Hoballah:2015sia}.
 Finally, to reduce background contributions from multiple photon combinations with the same $\Bcp$ meson, only the candidate with the highest $E_{\rm T}$ photon is kept.